tot-ra/graphql-schema-registry/README.md

 - Reference issues
 - When making a pull request, be sure to follow the format of what is the problem you're fixing, what was changed & how to test it.
 Screenshots/videos are a welcome
 - Fill [CHANGELOG](CHANGELOG.md)
+- To avoid vulnerabilities, please use fixed versions in package.json

 #### Authors and acknowledgment